Trapped Free Surface Waves for a Lamb-Oseen Vortex Flow: Conclusions and future developments

 Our study classified surface waves into two distinct classes: radiating modes and trapped modes.
 While these have previously been seen for shallow water vortices with inflow (such as a plughole vortex), here we have shown that they arise in a fully 3D non-shallow-water problem without the need for an inflow to help trap the modes.
 Radiating modes are dissipative, and have a spatial structure which extends in the horizontal plane, therefore behaving as radially-travelling waves.
-By contrast, trapped modes, by virtue of their {near} zero growth rate, persist for long times with little dissipation and remain localized within the core region of the vortex {and hence could be expected to be observed on the surface of a rotating vortex after all damped modes have dissipated.} The spatio-temporal behaviour of these modes resembles that of a radially-standing wave instead of a radially-travelling wave. {Our numerical predictions show the appearance of trapped modes provided the Froude number $F$ (the dimensionless rotation rate) is above a threshold value, with the threshold depending on the azimuthal mode number $m$ (as summarized in figure~\ref{fig:rad_trapped_contour}).} Our computations also suggest that trapped modes will asymptotically approach a neutrally stable state in the limit of large Froude number without becoming unstable, although the exact asymptotic scaling of $\Imag(\omega)$ for large $F$ was not obvious from the numerical analysis carried out here. {Interestingly, our numerics finds all wave modes to be stable, unlike in either bounded vortex flows~\citep{tophoj+others,mougel-2014,mougel-2017} or unbounded shallow water vortex flows~\citep{ford}.} Finally, we have confirmed what has been seen in the initial motivating experiment of the pool, namely that {trapped surface wave modes exist, are stable, and can propagate with or against the base swirling flow (as also summarized in figure~\ref{fig:rad_trapped_contour})}.
+By contrast, trapped modes, by virtue of their near zero growth rate, persist for long times with little dissipation and remain localized within the core region of the vortex and hence could be expected to be observed on the surface of a rotating vortex after all damped modes have dissipated.
+The spatio-temporal behaviour of these modes resembles that of a radially-standing wave instead of a radially-travelling wave.
+Our numerical predictions show the appearance of trapped modes provided the Froude number $F$ (the dimensionless rotation rate) is above a threshold value, with the threshold depending on the azimuthal mode number $m$ (as summarized in figure~\ref{fig:rad_trapped_contour}).
+Our computations also suggest that trapped modes will asymptotically approach a neutrally stable state in the limit of large Froude number without becoming unstable, although the exact asymptotic scaling of $\Imag(\omega)$ for large $F$ was not obvious from the numerical analysis carried out here.
+Interestingly, our numerics finds no unstable wave modes with $\Imag(\omega)>0$, unlike in either bounded vortex flows~\citep{tophoj+others,mougel-2014,mougel-2017} or unbounded shallow water vortex flows~\citep{ford}, both of which possess unstable modes with $\Imag(\omega)>0$.
+(As shown in appendix~\ref{appendix:code_validation_SB_rotation}, our numerics reproduces such instabilities, and thus would be expected to find instabilities in the present case if they existed.)
+Finally, we have confirmed what has been seen in the initial motivating experiment of the pool, namely that stable trapped surface wave modes exist and can propagate with or against the base swirling flow (as also summarized in figure~\ref{fig:rad_trapped_contour}).